Guide to Buying a Violin

 Cheap instruments are inherently not the worse thing.
 A violin shaped object will still make sound.
 The bigger issue is set-up.

 In general, the set-up refers to those parts of the violin other than the actual body.
 This would be the strings, the pegs, the bridge, the fingerboard and so on.
-Today’s student violins, made in factories or large assembly line workshops, are cranked out by the thousands.
+Today’s student violins, made in factories or large assembly line workshops, supply the world’s markets in vast quantities.

 But once the violin is constructed, it needs to be set up…pegs must be fit, a bridge cut to the proper height, the fingerboard glued and shaped, and more.
 If the maker produces a nice violin body but scrimps on the set-up, you’ll end up with an instrument that is literally unplayable.

 Let’s take just one example…the bridge.
 A bridge is not an off-the-shelf item; it must be carved and fit to the individual violin.
 If the bridge is too high, you’ll struggle to push the strings down against the fingerboard.
 If it’s too low, the strings will make an awful buzzing sound on the fingerboard.
-If the bridge is not arched correctly, you’ll be unable to precisely bow on the right string.
-And if the feet of the bridge are not properly carved to the top of the violin, the bridge may simply fall down.
+Also, the bridge arching is important so that you’ll be able to control which string you are playing on.
+And if the feet of the bridge are poorly carved, the bridge may simply fall down.

 Do Not Buy a Cheap Violin from Large E-commerce.